davideshay/groceries/mkdocs/docs/userguide/settings.md

 Other Settings:

+* Theme - The application can either use the default system theme, or be forced to dark or light mode here.
 * Language -- The application has translations provided for the application screens and provided global items, categories, and units of measure.
 English, Spanish, and German are currently available.
 The language should automatically be detected based on browser and other system settings, but can be over-ridden here as well.
 * Remove items from list group when marked as purchased -- If you are shopping on the Wegman's list, and you check off the apples from the list, with this setting turned on it will also automatically check the apples off the Wegman's list as well.
 This makes it easy if you are going to maybe 2 grocery stores and want to shop for things at either store.
 This is convenient if you have for instance a store like Sam's Club or Costco and might be able to buy several things from your grocery list, but still need to go to the Wegman's to pick up your remaining items.
 * Delete from all lists in group when deleting completed items -- When you press the "delete completed items" button, this will remove the items from all other stores in the list group as well.
 This is convenient in the above scenario as well as you don't need to delete the completed items off of multiple stores in the list group.